 Student purchases & prepares own meals.
 Student has access to family kitchen and cookware.

-Families will receive $800.00 per month for providing Homestay with Meals or $500.00 per month for Homestay with No Meals.
+Families will receive $30/day for providing Homestay with meals.
 Students will pay families on a monthly basis.
 Monthly payments to the homestay family are due the first of each month.
 It is NOT permissible for families to ask for monies upfront or on a post-dated basis.
-Our Summer 5-week program runs $850.00 for Homestay.

-Students arriving from overseas will usually go directly to their Homestay family – typically 3-5 days prior (or earlier) to the start of the program.
+Students arriving from overseas will usually go directly to their Homestay family – typically 3-5 days prior (or earlier with notice) to the start of the program.
 Please do not agree to pick your student up at the airport.
 We recommend Niagara Airbus to our students as a safe and economical choice, we ask that you do the same.
-You are responsible for communicating with your student and confirming date and time of arrival to your home.
+Hosts are responsible for communicating with your student and confirming date and time of arrival to your home.

-Some of our students are part of a “special group” and will arrive to the International Centre, in this case the Homestay family is expected to pick the student up and take them home.
+Some of our students are part of a “special group” and will arrive at the International Centre.
+In this case, the Homestay family is expected to pick the student up at Brock University and take them home.
 If your student is part of a special group you will be notified in the placement letter and you will be given specific arrival details.

-Please email your student prior to arrival and ask them to add you to the free communication app that they use, such as Facebook messenger, Whatsapp, and Line.
-This will be your main access to your student once they arrive in Canada, and will help create a comfortable relationship before the student arrives.
+Please email your student prior to arrival and ask them to add you to the free communication app that they use, such as Facebook messenger, WhatsApp, Line, etc. This will be your main access to your student once they arrive in Canada and will help create a comfortable relationship before the student arrives.

 Students in ESL Services will receive a city bus pass on the first day of the program.
-International students not in ESL Services may be required to purchase their own bus pass.
-Homestay families are not responsible for transportation to school (with the exception of the first day of the program).
+Homestay hosts are NOT responsible for transportation to school (with the exception of the first day of the program).

 Brock University’s English as a Second Language (ESL) Program is housed in the International Centre located on the East campus of Brock University in St. Catharines.
-ESL Services runs the Intensive English Language Program (IELP) year round with start dates in January, May, and September.
-Terms are 14 weeks in length.
-In addition, a special 5 week program is run in the Summer starting in July.
+ESL Services runs the Intensive English Language Program (IELP) year-round with start dates in January, May, and September.
+Terms are 13 weeks in length.
+In addition, a special 5-week program is run in the Summer starting in July.
 The department also offers customized English language programs throughout the year.

-The IELP has 6 levels – students may participate for varying lengths of time, from 14 weeks to 2 years.
-Between sessions students have a break of approximately 2 weeks.
-In addition there is a 1 week holiday in mid-February (Reading Week), a 1 week holiday in late June (Reading Week), and a 1 week holiday in mid-October (Reading Week).
+Students may participate in the ESL program for varying lengths of time, from 13 weeks to 2 years.
+Between sessions, students have a break of approximately 4 weeks.
+In addition, there is a 1-week holiday in mid-February (Reading Week), a 1-week holiday in late June (Reading Week), and a 1-week holiday in mid-October (Reading Week).

-Upon successful completion of ESL Services’ IELP/AcT, academically qualified students may enter into University Programs without writing the TOEFL or any other English proficiency exam.
-Students in our program come from many different countries and range in age from approximately 18-65 years old.
-The majority of students are between 18 and 25.
+Upon successful completion of ESL Services’ IELP/AcT, academically qualified students may enter University Programs without writing the TOEFL or any other English proficiency exam.
+Students in our program come from many different countries and range in age from 18-65 years old.
+The majority of students are between 18 and 25 years of age.

 A positive Homestay experience is essential to student success.
 This is why we strive to find the very best Homestay families for our students.
 Expectations of Homestay families include, but are not limited to, that:

-- The family acknowledges that the primary consideration in hosting a student is for purpose of improving their grasp of the English language and an involvement in the cross-cultural experience.
+- The hosting family acknowledges that the primary consideration in hosting a student is for the purpose of improving their grasp of the English language and developing an appreciation of Canadian culture.

-- Each family member in the household over the age of 12 years old will complete a Criminal Clearance Certificate for this program, through the Niagara Regional Police (forms will be issued by Brock University).
-This Criminal Clearance Certificate will remain valid with Brock University homestay for one year.
-It is required for each person in the household to have this certificate renewed annually in order to remain an active homestay family.
+- Each individual in the hosting household over the age of 18 years old will complete a Police Vulnerable Sector Check (PVSC) for this program, through the Niagara Regional Police.
+This PVSC will remain valid with Brock University homestay for five years.
+It is required for each person in the household to have a current PVSC on file with Brock University.

-- Any Criminal Clearance Certificates that indicate a “incomplete” or “possible match” will be further investigated by Niagara Regional Police and may result in an additional search from the RCMP.
+- Any PVSC that indicates an “incomplete” or “possible match” will be further investigated by Niagara Regional Police and may result in an additional search from the RCMP.